 The project aims to improve the resources, equipment and skills of staff to improve the quality of the services that is being provided.
-A vehicle (Toyota Landcruiser with equipment) will be purchased to further enhance the services that are rendered to the community by the fire brigade in the 2017/18 financial year for the amount of R800,000.00.

 1.2.a.5 Youth Development Project

 The Municipality's main social development initiative revolves around the completed Youth Hub.
 Due to financial constraints, the Municipality is unable to appoint a dedicated person to lead youth development in the municipal area.
 Thus, the Municipality's priority remains the development of Youth Units to facilitate and enhance youth development.
 A number of initiatives have been implemented, including learnerships, computer training, general job creation and advocacy work.
 The Municipality will also incorporate transversal issues such as gender, disability, food security and women empowerment as part of its operational strategies.